-In June 2020, the Scottish Government called on the Scottish Funding Council (SFC) to undertake a review considering how best the SFC and the sector can fulfil its mission in securing coherent provision in post-16 education.
-The review has four main objectives:
+In June 2021 the SFC published its recommendations for the future of Scotland’s college and university system - Phase 3 Report: Coherence and Sustainability: A Review of Tertiary Education and Research.
+The review commenced in June 2020, when the Scottish Government called on the Scottish Funding Council (SFC) to undertake a review considering how best the SFC and the sector could fulfil its mission in securing coherent provision in post-16 education.
+It had four main objectives:

 - To consider how best to achieve coherence and sustainability in the delivery of further and higher education during the COVID-19 crisis, EU exit transition, and beyond, while maintaining and enhancing quality.